Low-code is dead: how the world of IT development has changed

 Is AI dangerous for developers

-Moreover, developers will not lose their jobs or disappear, because: — code is not just lines, but logic; — AI does not know the business context, it only generates solutions; — it is the developer who is responsible for the code logic and the business context.
+Moreover, developers will not lose their jobs or disappear, because: - code is not just lines, but logic; - AI does not know the business context, it only generates solutions; - the developer is responsible for the logic of the code and the business context.

-In other words, as long as the developer's main job is to think, there's no danger.
-AI will remain a useful tool that takes control of routine and monotonous tasks.
-And now for the "but" — the fly in the ointment.
+AI will remain a useful tool that takes routine and monotonous tasks under control.
+And now the catch, or the fly in the ointment.

-If a developer can't generate ideas and think ahead, if they're used to only handling small tasks — AI will outperform them.
+If a developer cannot generate ideas and think long term, and is used only to handling small tasks, AI will beat them.

 Simply because it handles the day-to-day grind faster.